MakeMagazinDE/HOAX/LATEST/readme.md

 ### Changelog

-01/09/2015 Firmware #3.72, FPGA #09012015
+01/10/2015 Firmware #3.72, FPGA #09012015, HX3 Remote #3.7

-* Fixed small Bug in Percussion Drawbar Muting (#3.721)
+* Fixed small bug in percussion drawbar muting (#3.721)
-* Fixed Bug in Common Preset assignment
+* Fixed bug in common presets assignment
-* Fixed Bug in Single Drawbar versions which prevented pots Amp Vol and Tone from working
+* Fixed bug in single drawbar versions which prevented pots AmpVol and TonePot from working
 * Several menu entries no longer skipped on non-Expander versions
 * FPGA #09012015 with appropriate level adjustment for Bass on Leslie signal
 * Streamlined firmware to fit into 60 kByte; firmware 3.63 update did not work due to memory overlap
-* Auto-Restore feature for Licence numbers an HX3 Remote
+* Auto-Restore feature for Licence numbers in HX3 Remote 3.7
-* Common Presets save Percussion/Vibrato/Efx tab settings and Preset numbers (default 10..13)
+* Common Presets save Percussion/Vibrato/Efx tab settings and Upper/Lower Preset numbers (default 1..4)
-* Presets only save Drawbar settings on non-Expander boards
+* Manual presets only save drawbar settings on HX3 standard firmware; Expander and single drawbar versions save tabs on presets
 * Added repair program (ZIP archive) to recover non-working HX3 to usable condition

 10/22/2014 Firmware #3.62